 Even miles apart, video games allow friends to play, compete, or even just hang out virtually.
 There are games you can play over Zoom — our list of the best Jackbox games will help there — but we wanted to focus this list less on party games and on games that are best experienced with a few pals.

-We have competitive and cooperative game options below and some that strike a balance between the two (such as Among Us).
+We have competitive and cooperative game options below and some that strike a balance between the two.
 It doesn’t matter what kind of games you or your friends are into — our list has a little something for everyone.

 Available on: PC, iOS, Android

 Although Among Us has been out for nearly two years, it only hit its stride a few weeks ago.
 From drawing around 100 players every day, Among Us now draws nearly 200,000 each day.
 Among Us is a simple social deduction game for 4-10 players.
 In it, you play as a crewmember with a list of tasks to complete.
 So, the goal is simple enough: Complete your tasks, and your team wins.